Cubic Polynomial

 Cubic Polynomial Formula

-The cubic polynomial formula is in the general form of ax3 + bx2 + cx + d and the formula for the solution of the cubic equation is ax3 + bx2 + cx + d = 0.
+The cubic polynomial formula is in its general form: ax3 + bx2 + cx + d a cubic equation is of the form ax3 + bx2 + cx + d = 0.
+The values of 'x' that satisfy the cubic equation are known as the roots/zeros of the cubic polynomial.
+Let us see how to find them in different ways.

 Synthetic division is a method used to perform the division operation on polynomials when the divisor is a linear factor.
 We can represent the division of two polynomials in the form: p(x)/q(x) = Q + R/(q(x))